ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 Unit-tests guidlines
 --------------------

 Ideally, all the ``module_utils`` should be covered by unit-tests.
-However we acknoledge that writing unit-tests may be challenging and we also accept contribution with no coverage.
+However we acknowledge that writing unit-tests may be challenging and we also accept contribution with no coverage.
 The test coverage of the other type of plugins is recommand.

 - Our tests are run with ``pytest`` and we use the features it provides such as Fixtures, Parametrization.